This guide explains how to create a Zuplo policy that routes employee requests

 Environment Variables

-Configure your environment variables in the Zuplo dashboard:
+Configure environment variables under the

 Code